Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Experiments

 \subsubsection{Inconsistency of Pre-deblurred Images}

-As mentioned in Section~\ref{sec:intro} and~\ref{subsec:pd_method}, image deblurring is conducted independently for each image and presents inconsistent geometry in various regions due to its ill-posed property.
+Image deblurring is conducted independently for each image and presents inconsistent geometry in various regions due to its ill-posed property.
 In \figurename~\ref{fig:inconsis_predeblurre_images}, we present the qualitative comparison to reveal the inconsistency of pre-deblurred images across the multi-view training images.
 Pre-deblurred images are acquired by applying the MPRNet~\cite{zamir2021MPR}.
 In addition, we attach the reference images, which are rendered from the DP-NeRF~\cite{lee2023dpnerf} trained with full view, to help readers better understand the inconsistency issue and compare the pre-deblurred geometry to approximated ground truth geometry.
 Comparing emphasized regions from each image, the pre-deblurred image shows relatively well-restored textures in each image, but the geometry is inconsistently restored and distorted across the multiple views.
-Such inconsistency adversely affects the learning of radiance fields since it is trained by pixel-wise color reconstruction loss.
-Furthermore, the performance of image deblurring varies even within a single image depending on the structural complexity of the local region, making it challenging to learn blur kernels.
-Due to these reasons, directly utilizing pre-filtered images for training radiance fields is difficult.
+Such inconsistency adversely affects the learning of radiance fields, which is crucial for perceptual quality, since it is trained by pixel-wise color reconstruction loss.
+In~\tablename~\ref{tab:abls_mpr_added}, we present the comparison results of the NeRF~\cite{mildenhall2021nerf}, RegNeRF~\cite{niemeyer2022regnerf}, and SparseNeRF~\cite{wang2023sparsenerf} with and without the pre-deblurred images.
+The results from 4-view and 6-view also demonstrate that, it is not enough to reconstruct the clean radiance fields with high perceptual quality only depending on the pre-deblurring and depth estimation although they provide the abundant additional priors.
+To qualitatively demonstrate the observation, we included~\figurename~\ref{fig:ablation_inconsis_mpr}, which compares the results trained on 4 view setting.
+While SparseNeRF~\cite{wang2023sparsenerf} + MPR~\cite{zamir2021MPR}, which utilizes both pre-deblurred images and depth prior, achieved higher PSNR and SSIM scores numerically, the rendered results clearly show that our approach produces much sharper and more precise renderings.
+Due to these reasons, directly utilizing pre-deblurred images for training radiance fields is difficult.
 Therefore, perceptual distillation is introduced to transfer only the perceptual texture of pre-deblurred images to the radiance fields.